jhuckaby/logalert/README.md

 ### Custom Email Template

-If you want to customize the e-mail, including the headers, subject and/or body text, simply include a `email_template` property in your monitor configuration, and stuff your entire template into a string.
+If you want to customize the e-mail content, including the headers, subject and/or body text, simply include a `email_template` property in your monitor configuration, and stuff your entire template into a string.
 Note that you will have to escape EOLs using `\n`, as JSON doesn't allow hard line breaks.
 Example:

 ```json
 "email_template": "To: [email]\nFrom: [from]\nSubject: LogAlert for [name]: [file]\nImportance: high\n\nLogAlert Name: [name]\nDate/Time: [date]\nHostname: [hostname]\nFile Path: [file]\n\nMatched Lines:\n[lines]\n\nEnd of alert.\n"